Skip to content

 • Additional charges for some features like auto-replies, text personalization, and drip campaigns

 Textedly is the only service on this list that lets you request and collect secure payments through text messaging.
 This means you can track requests and revenue all in one place.
-But you’ll have to pay for Textedly’s Plus tier plan, which starts at $69 per month.
+But you’ll have to pay for Textedly’s Plus plan, which starts at $69 per month.

 Key features of Textedly